UPDATED, Dec. 26, 2018, 1:00 p.m.:For the second consecutive month, the top 10 outer borough loans consisted entirely of deals in Brooklyn and Queens.

 1. Debt takes off at New York’s third best airport – $1.4 billion

-The top loan for May by an incredibly wide margin was for roughly $1.4 billion from Empire State Development and Bank of New York Mellon to Delta Airlines.
-The money will go toward Delta’s $4 billion renovation project at LaGuardia Airport, which was approved in 2017 and includes consolidating Terminals C and D into just Terminal C, according to the Commercial Observer.
+The top financing for May by an incredibly wide margin was a roughly $1.4 billion bond offering from Empire State Development and Bank of New York Mellon to Delta Airlines.
+The money will go toward Delta’s $4 billion renovation project at LaGuardia Airport, which was approved in 2017 and includes consolidating Terminals C and D into just Terminal C, according to Commercial Observer.